NellMartin/Linux-Server-Configuration/README.md

 postgres=#
 Add the postgres user: catalog and setup users parameters.

-(a) - Create user catalog with a login role and password
+- Create user catalog with a login role and password

 postgres=# CREATE USER catalog WITH PASSWORD 'DB-PASSWORD';
-Note : The DB-PASSWORD, should be the same password you used to create the postgresql engine in your database_setup.py file(I used Udacity).
+Note : The DB-PASSWORD, should be the same password you used to create the postgresql engine in your database_setup.py file (Password used:  Train200).

-(b) - Allow the user catalog to be able to create database tables

-postgres=# ALTER USER catalog CREATEDB;
-You can list the roles available in postgres, and their attribute:

-postgres=# \du
 Create a new database called catalog for the user: catalog:

 postgres=# CREATE DATABASE catalog WITH OWNER catalog;